 The goal of Food Empowerment Project (F.E.P.) is to raise awareness about how our food choices can change the world.
 By making informed, ethical food choices, we can make a difference and take a stand against abuses.
 F.E.P. encourages people to use their individual choices to eat with their ethics and use their collective voices to help bring about positive change.
 We strive to do this in our outreach as well as on our website.

 One of the core values of F.E.P. is to lessen the suffering of all beings, and for those who have access to healthy foods, to encourage them to go vegan, which we define as not participating in the exploitation or causing the suffering of non-human animals.

 F.E.P. works to promote ethical veganism through education, through outreach, and also by providing tools to help people go vegan.

-Additionally, we have a Vegan Mexican Food booklet, full of recipes and other information.
+Additionally, we have a Vegan Mexican Food booklet full of recipes and other information.
 It is also available in English and Spanish.

 In 2018, we started our Fight for the Ocean effort (which we hope to grow into a full campaign) in order to do more for our oceans.
 By eating sea creatures, we are contributing to the destruction of the world of other beings, but we also need to do more.
-In honor of Dr. Sylvia Earle’s birthday, August 30, we have begun doing ocean clean-ups around the globe.
+In honor of Dr. Sylvia Earle’s birthday, August 30, we began doing ocean clean-ups around the globe.